Our Flower Gardens Can Save the Bees

 The most interesting thing is that the greatest diversity of bees was found in the gardens.
 Not in the wild.

-What this tells us is that planting a diversity of flowering plants, with a focus on natives, to create a pollinator garden, provides a lifeline to dwindling pollinator populations, and even boosting them.
+What this tells us is that planting a diversity of flowering plants with a focus on natives, to create a pollinator garden, provides a lifeline to dwindling pollinator populations, and even boosting them.

 That means each of us can help by creating pollinator gardens.
 And with our flower gardens we’re off to a good start!

-Provide pollinators with food
+Provide pollinators with flowers

 Provide pollinators with habitat

-Trees and shrubs with shaggy bark offer some pollinators overwintering protection.
+They need resting areas and shelter from the wind in trees and shrubs.
+Those with shaggy bark offer some pollinators overwintering protection.

 If you’re short on space there are lots of ideas for building human-made nests, and ideas for stacking various nesting structures to help provide suitable nesting sites.
+Look them up online, but beware, they must be cleaned every year.

 Situate your garden in full sun, 6 hours of direct sun a day.
 Pollinators need sun for many of their activities.
 But pollinator food plants can be in part shade gardens as well.